Anger rose like bile in my throat when I saw what the inquisitors had done to Hope.

 “I- I don’t know.
 They haven’t found anything at Rowan Heights, yet.
 The Library burned, but the inquisitors are still searching the rest of the estate.”
 Hope shut his eyes, as though trying to remember.
 “Lux- you told me that Mrs. Auber made the formal accusation, didn’t you?”

 “That’s right,” Brother Lux said slowly.
 “Mrs. Auber provided one piece of material evidence- a blood oath entered into by you, Captain Goode, Lord and Lady Willoughby, and Miss Chastity.
-The oath states your intent to murder High Priest Sauris and Prince Hadrian as vengeance for Prudence Goode’s life, and as vengeance for the Frey and Goode family curses.
+The oath states your intent to murder High Priest Sauris and Prince Hadrian as vengeance for Prudence Goode’s death, and as vengeance for the Frey and Goode family curses.
 The document states that you intend to use any arts, magical or mundane, to achieve your goal.

 “In addition to this, Mrs. Auber is willing to testify that she personally witnessed multiple acts of witchcraft.”